wschreyer/PENTrack/README.md

 Magnetic and electric fields (rotationally symmetric 2D and 3D) can be included from text-based field maps (right now, only "[Vectorfields OPERA](http://www.operafea.com)" maps in cgs units are supported).
-You can also define analytic fields from straight, finite conductors.
+You can also define analytic fields from straight, finite conductors and homogeneous field with small gradients.

 ### Particle sources